RevoluPowered/one-voip-godot-4/README.md

 Install CMake and Visual Studio build tools (MinGW will also work, instructions are for MSBuild)

-In thirdparty/opus: `cmake -Bbuild`
+In thirdparty/opus: `cmake -Bbuild -GNinja`

-In thirdparty/opus/build: `msbuild Opus.sln /p:Configuration=Release`
+In thirdparty/opus/build: `cd build && ninja`

 In the project root: `scons`